 Anxiety is a common feeling that everyone experiences at some stage.
 It can be a normal emotional response to many stressful situations.

 Anxiety is also a natural, understandable emotional response that can help us prepare for challenges.
-These could be sitting an exam or worrying about
+These could be sitting an exam or worrying about a potentially awkward social occasion.

 Common triggers for anxiety